 Choose from single contaminant tests or affordable panels curated for city or well water.
 Just send them a sample of your tap water and within days, you’ll receive results and guidance on what to do next.
 SimpleLab partners with certified drinking water laboratories for the most accurate, actionable results.

-See our best water test kits
+See our recommended water test kits

 Reducing Exposure to Tap Water Contaminants